 Find reports, guidance and information on LAGs, as well as cooperation offers in the following sections.[i]

-On this page you will find a selection of cooperation offers received by the ENRD Contact Point.
+Browse through the new CLLD Partner Search tool where you will find cooperation offers received by the ENRD Contact Point.
 Each offer includes details of the proposed project and the partner making the offer.

 Get in touch with Local Action Groups (LAGs) from across Europe via our database.